shumy26/roue/README.md

 **roue** is a configurable planner CLI tool that will schedule your activities for the week, based on your energy levels for each hour of the day (you can configure this).

-Roue is a command-line tool for planning your week based on your energy levels.
-You define your daily energy patterns and add activities, and Roue helps you schedule them into your week, ensuring you match the right activity to the right energy slot.

 ## Features

 - **Configurable energy levels** for weekdays and weekends via YAML